 ❌ No zoom in

-Screencast-O-Matic comes in two plans for individuals and two plans for teams.
-The individual Deluxe plan, which is the starter is pretty much all an individual needs unless they want to upload and share videos online.
+Screencast-O-Matic comes in two plans for individuals and teams.
+The individual Deluxe plan, which is the starter, is pretty much all an individual needs unless they want to upload and share videos online.

-The Premier plan comes with powerful sharing tools which is ideal for teachers to continue teaching without too much effort.
+The Premier plan comes with powerful sharing tools ideal for teachers to continue teaching without much effort.
 The team Deluxe plan costs $9.5 per month for ten users, while the team premiere plan costs $17.5 per month.
 The team plans don’t offer any significant features.

 Screencastify comes with three plans.
 The starter is $49 per year, which offers unlimited recording and a couple of other tools, but the second plan also costs $49 yearly, and it provides some additional features.

-The final plan is the Submit plan which costs $99 per year, and it provides some privacy controls and Google Classroom integration for flawless teaching experience.
+The last plan is the Submit plan which costs $99 per year, and it provides some privacy controls and Google Classroom integration for a flawless teaching experience.
 Overall, I believe that Screencast-O-Matic is cheaper than Screencastify.

 Which one is the winner?

 Overall, I believe that Screencast-O-Matic is the ultimate winner of Screencast-O-Matic vs. Screencastify.
-The only feature Screencastify is better is the watermark.
-Considering the premium, Screencast-O-Matic comes with a powerful editor which offers all the features which Screencastify does, and you also get so many more tools in the editor to make the video more informative.
+The only feature in which Screencastify is better is the watermark.
+Considering the premium, Screencast-O-Matic comes with a powerful editor that offers the essential tools for free.
+You get over 20 tools in the premium plan to take video editing to the next level.